 The rate of asthma has spiked aggressively in the last few decades, perhaps four times what it was in the ’70s, before levelling off at the current rate.
 No one knows exactly why.
 Could it be explained by an increase in air pollution?
 “Maybe those kinds of stresses are what train the immune system to behave differently.
 But we don’t yet have definitive proof,” says Mark Greenwald, a Toronto allergy and asthma specialist, and chair of the Asthma Society of Canada’s medical and scientific advisory committee.

 Despite that baffling question, there’s a lot we do know about control and prevention of asthma, and we’re learning more all the time.
 But it’s not all information you’ll hear from your family doctor.
 Read on for four key things that parents of kids with asthma should know.

 Asthma should be controlled

 At least three-quarters of Canadians with asthma do not have their disease under control, says Greenwald.
 In some cases, front-line doctors may not be providing the most up-to-date advice or treatment.
 Parents may be reluctant to give ongoing meds to their kids, or may underestimate the danger of uncontrolled asthma.
-“Optimal control means no cough, no wheeze, no visits to the doctor [for asthma complications] and being able to participate in activities,” Greenwald says.
+“Optimal control means no cough, no wheeze, no visits to the doctor [for] and being able to participate in activities,” Greenwald says.
 If your child hacks at night or wheezes when he isn’t sick, his asthma is not controlled.